AA8020/Software-Testing-Portfolio/README.md

 ---

 ## 💡 Why This Portfolio Stands Out
-This portfolio showcases my growth and hands-on experience as a junior software tester.
-Through real-world examples, solid documentation, and a mix of manual, automation, and DevOps practices, I demonstrate a strong foundation and readiness to contribute to professional QA teams.
+This portfolio highlights my growth and practical skills as an **ISTQB® Certified Tester Foundation Level v4 (CTFL)**.
+Through real-world examples, clear documentation, and a combination of manual testing, automation, and DevOps practices, I demonstrate a strong foundation in software testing and readiness to make an impact in professional QA teams.

 ---